Connect with others who understand.

 13. Pulmonary Function Abnormalities Are Common in Patients With Multiple Myeloma and Are Independently Associated With Worse Outcome — Annals of Hematology

-14. What Is VTE? — Centers for Disease Control and Prevention
+14. About Venous Thromboembolism (Blood Clots) — Centers for Disease Control and Prevention

 15. Liver Failure — Cleveland Clinic